Find useful facts and learn more about the development of the England Coast Path in the North West below. Select the blue tabs below for more details.

 The trail also has two further unique elements:

-In the north west, the England Coast Path links up with Hadrians Wall National Trail and Offa’s Dyke Path National Trail via the Wales Coast Path, which itself links to the England Coast Path near Chester as well as linking with other long distance paths.
+In the north west, the England Coast Path links up with Hadrians Wall National Trail and Offa’s Dyke Path National Trail via the Wales Coast Path, which will itself link to the England Coast Path near Chester as well as linking with other long distance paths.

 Visit our Walking Holidays Page for holiday inspiration for the England Coast Path – North West.